Developmentally Focused Care

 comforting themselves when not being held.
 Premature babies especially need special

 support to help them continue to mature and develop as they would in their mother's

 The practice of developmental care is used in many NICUs to meet babies' special needs.

-lights, or procedures.
-Research into developmental care is finding many benefits for
+Research into developmental care is finding many benefits for babies, especially for

 Developmental care includes:

 Changing the baby's surroundings to provide normal day/night cycles and decrease noise

 Providing cushions for supporting the baby's position and keeping the baby's arms